nus-mtp/1516/index.md

 There will be a stand up meeting at the beginning and the end of every work session.
 A Kanban board (or similar techniques) will be used to keep track of tasks and progresses.
 We will use github extensively (if the existing project does not already have a repository).

 We will also have lectures in some of the weeks for discussions and recap of various software engineering principles.

+#### Assessments

+There are two components to the final grade assigned: 70% individual grade, and 30% team grade.
+As you can see, unlike other project modules, the evaluation will based heavily on individual contributions.

+The evaluation will also be done continuously instead of at the end of the semester.
+A letter grade will be assigned to the performance of each student every four weeks.
+The final individual grade will be the cumulative grade over the semester.

+The final team grade will be assessed through the final report, demonstration, and presentation, to be held during the reading week.